openecloud/openecloud/README.md

 Module Descriptions
 ---------

 Every module usually consists of a main class which is used to store relevant data for the specific purpose in an object.
 The object is then used to manipulate the conatining data with provided function.
-For example the class *particles* stores the particle coordinates and a push of these particle coordinates can be done with one of the *borisPush* functions.
+For example the module *particles* conatins the class *Particles* whichstores the particle coordinates and a push of these particle coordinates can be done with one of the *borisPush* functions in the same module.
+Modules start with lowercase and classes with capital letters.

 ### grid

-A basic module to handle the properties of the computational grid, like grid lengths and number of cells in each direction, and data on the grid.
+A basic module to handle the properties of the computational grid, like grid lengths and number of cells in each direction.
 Supports cut-cell boundaries.
-Only supports equidistant (in each direction) and cartesian grids for now, but this is mainly due to the particles module and not due to the grid and poissonSolver module.
-A grid object is handed to every function which needs data of or on the grid.
-Note that the grid boundary for field computations is implemented here, but particle boundaries are implemented in the *particleBoundary* class.
+Only supports equidistant (in each direction) and cartesian grids for now, but this is mainly due to the particles module and not due to the *grid* and *poissonSolver* module.
+A *Grid* object is handed to every function which needs data of or on the grid.
+Note that the grid boundary for field computations is implemented here, but particle boundaries are implemented in the *ParticleBoundary* class.

 ### poissonSolver